RunBuzz

 Where to Stay During the Chicago Marathon

-Note: make sure to check special offers from Experient (the official housing provider for the Bank of America Chicago Marathon) and the Hilton Chicago (the official headquarters hotel).
-Book as early as possible — good options go fast.
+Note: make sure to check special offers from the official housing provider for the Bank of America Chicago Marathon and the Hilton Chicago (the official headquarters hotel).
+Book as early as possible — good options go fast, and with a record field in 2026 downtown rooms will be tighter than usual.

-Where to book: visit the official Chicago Marathon housing page and book well in advance.
+Where to book: visit the official hotels, travel and parking page and book well in advance.

 How to Choose Your Chicago Marathon Hotel